2021 U.S. Senior Women's Open

 The 2021 U.S. Senior Women's Open was the third U.S. Senior Women's Open.
 It was a professional golf tournament organized by the United States Golf Association, open to women over 50 years of age.
 The championship was played at the Brooklawn Country Club, Fairfield, Connecticut, United States, from July 29 to August 1 and won by Annika Sörenstam.

-The 2020 championship was canceled due to health concerns stemming from the COVID-19 pandemic.
+It was held one year after its original plan, as the 2020 championship was canceled due to health concerns stemming from the COVID-19 pandemic.
+It was scheduled for Brooklawn Country Club.

 Venue

 The hosting club was founded in 1895.
 It had previously hosted four USGA Championships, including the 1979 U.S. Women's Open.

 Course layout

 The final length came to differ between each round.
 Fourth round length is shown.